What Are Factors Of 65

 Understanding Factors: A Foundation in Number Theory

 Before we tackle the factors of 65 specifically, let's establish a solid understanding of what factors are.
 In mathematics, a factor (or divisor) of a number is an integer that divides the number exactly without leaving a remainder.
-For example, the factors of 12 are 1, 2, 3, 4, 6, and 12 because each of these numbers divides 12 evenly.
+Take this: the factors of 12 are 1, 2, 3, 4, 6, and 12 because each of these numbers divides 12 evenly.
 Finding all the factors of a number is a fundamental concept in number theory and has applications across various mathematical fields.

 Methods for Finding Factors: From Simple Division to Prime Factorization